-Basic language extensions
+Basic language constructs

-- The expressiveness of a language can be enhanced by introducing new constructs - To this end, we must address the following issues: - What is the syntax of the new language construct? - What is the semantics of the new language construct? - How to implement the new language construct?
+- A language can be enhanced by introducing new constructs - To this end, we must address the following issues: - What is the syntax of the new language construct? - What is the semantics of the new language construct? - How to implement the new language construct?

-Basic language extensions
+Basic language constructs

-- The expressiveness of a language can be enhanced by introducing new constructs - To this end, we must address the following issues: - What is the syntax of the new language construct? - What is the semantics of the new language construct? - How to implement the new language construct? - A way of providing semantics is to furnish a translation removing the new constructs, eg. classical negation
+- A language can be enhanced by introducing new constructs - To this end, we must address the following issues: - What is the syntax of the new language construct? - What is the semantics of the new language construct? - How to implement the new language construct? - A way of providing semantics is to furnish a translation removing the new constructs, eg. classical negation

-Basic language extensions
+Basic language constructs

-- The expressiveness of a language can be enhanced by introducing new constructs - To this end, we must address the following issues: - What is the syntax of the new language construct? - What is the semantics of the new language construct? - How to implement the new language construct? - A way of providing semantics is to furnish a translation removing the new constructs, eg. classical negation - This translation might also be used for implementing the language extension
+- A language can be enhanced by introducing new constructs - To this end, we must address the following issues: - What is the syntax of the new language construct? - What is the semantics of the new language construct? - How to implement the new language construct? - A way of providing semantics is to furnish a translation removing the new constructs, eg. classical negation - This translation might also be used for implementing the language constructs.